 In shocking mid-day news, Buffalo has traded two of their star players away.
 There are many implications both for real football and fantasy purposes.
 As far as real football side of things go, check the article here.

-This article is going to focus on the fantasy implications of this trade.
+This article is going to focus on the fantasy implications of trading Sammy Watkins

-Buffalo Bills trade Sammy Watkins and Ronald Darby
+Buffalo Bills Trading Sammy Watkins and Ronald Darby

 What does this do to Tyrod’s value for fantasy purposes?
 Not much.
 It may seem silly to say when a quarterback loses his number-one wide receiver.
 If the stats are analyzed they reveal that there is not a huge dip in production when Watkins is not present.
 Taylor put up comparable numbers with Robert Woods, who’s also no longer there, in Watkins’ absence.